-When the stator windings of an induction motor are connected across a three-phase supply of constant voltage and frequency and it is mechanically coupled to a prime-mover capable of driving the induction machine at a speed higher than the synchronous speed, it will be observed that energy is returned to the ac mains.
+Here the stator windings of an induction motor are connected across a three-phase supply of constant voltage and frequency and the rotor is mechanically coupled to a prime-mover.
+If the prime-mover is capable of driving the induction machine at a speed higher than the synchronous speed, it will be observed that energy is returned to the ac mains.
 The machine will then work as an induction generator.
 Since the speed of the rotor is different from the synchronous speed, such generators will be called asynchronous generators.
 As the primemover rotates the rotor at a speed higher than the synchronous speed, the value of slip becomes negative.

-In the equivalent circuit of an induction motor of Fig. 4.36(d), the induction motor has been shown as a transformer delivering power to an equivalent load resistance R_2 (1 - S)/S, which represents the power converted to mechanical work.
-In an induction generator, the slip is negative and, therefore, the load resistance is also negative.
+In the equivalent circuit of an induction motor of Fig. 4.39(d), the induction motor has been shown delivering power to an equivalent load resistance of $R_2(1 - S)/S$, which represents the power converted to mechanical work.
+In an induction generator, the slip is negative and, therefore, the load resistance is $-R_2(1+S)/S$ which is negative.
 This means, the load resistance no longer absorbs power, but acts as a source of power.
-In other words, in an induction generator, there is a transfer of energy from mechanical to electrical form.
+In other words, in an induction generator, there is a transfer of energy from mechanical form to electrical form.

 When, for negative slip torque is calculated using Eq.
-(4.21), the torque speed characteristics is extended as shown in Fig. 4.47
+(4.21), the torque speed characteristics is extended as shown in Fig. 4.50.